Jbachtiger/ci-pp3-hangman/README.md

 - Teach players new words
 - Improve players' problem-solving ability
 - To be fun and make players want to play again
+- To be programmatically error free
+- To provide a varied selection of words and difficulty
+- To handle all user input errors appropriately
+- To provide clear instructions for valid inputs

 __Business Owner Goals__
 - As a site owner I want to create a fun and engaging game